Enterprise Resource Planning (ERP) is an old term that evolved with time. Among businesses to drive operational efficiency at reduced costs.

 The Rise of ERP

-Currently, the ERP software market in the APAC region is worthy of nearly $35 billion and it is anticipated to continue growing drastically.
-ERP solutions are used by industries from different verticals like automobile, manufacturing, aerospace, IT, healthcare, hospitality, food and beverage, tourism, retail and most of the others.
+Currently, the ERP software market in the APAC region is worth nearly $35 billion and it is anticipated to continue growing drastically.
+ERP solutions are used by industries from different verticals like automobile, manufacturing, aerospace, IT, healthcare, hospitality, food and beverage, tourism, retail, and most others.
 Due to the customization feature available, it becomes extremely easy for businesses to adopt ERP software and then modify the features based on their requirements and business goals.
 Also, ERP integration with CRM has helped companies achieve a greater level of profitability through satisfied customers.

 Let’s take an example of the manufacturing industry.
 A typical manufacturing process includes the below steps:

 ERP solutions will collaborate data from all these processes in one place for different departments to access, validate, analyze, and produce.
 All of this calls for increased productivity and reduced operational costs.

 A typical organization usually will have 5-6 departments at least.
 This will generally include finance and accounting, human resources, development operations, marketing, and sales.
 All these departments are subtly interconnected.
 Only when the marketing and sales team will generate leads and close opportunities, the development team can work on product formation which will, in turn, bring in profits.
 And to create a strong workforce to achieve better revenues, it is important you have experienced people, which comes under human resource management.
 Hence, we can say that to micromanage these operations without investing time in those tedious spreadsheets, daily/ weekly report meetings, and sticky notes, a unified ERP software that can consolidate all these operations in one place is worth the investment.
 Eliminating conventional working patterns with the modern and proven approach will help save time and money.